Create and collaborate in the North Star Cancer Collective

 What we are curious about:

-Can we create greater impact through collective action?
+How can we create greater impact through collective action?

 How can new models of governance enable system improvement?